Doctor Strange in the Multiverse of Madness release date, cast, trailer and plot

 Producer Kevin Feige revealed that her Disney+ streaming show WandaVision will link directly to the plot of Doctor Strange 2.

-Benedict Wong will also be back as Wong, Strange’s most trusted friend and a fellow sorcerer who helps protect the universe from magical threats.
+Benedict Wong will also be back as Wong, Strange's most trusted friend and the new sorcerer supreme who helps protect the universe from magical threats.

 “I think he has an incredible mind, and I think that he really is able to bring that mind into his storytelling in a really unique way.
 And it’s very very suited to the world that has been created in Doctor Strange.